Whitey Herzog: General managing career

+Herzog served as general manager of the California Angels from 1993 to 1994.
+During his tenure, the Angels went 118–159, missing the 1993 postseason (with the 1994 playoffs cancelled due to a players' strike).

+Herzog's tenure was overshadowed by a feud with owner Jackie Autry over the team's budget constraints, a power struggle with team Vice-President Dave O'Brien, and the loss of key free agents like Dave Winfield and Wally Joyner.

 Later years

 Herzog expressed an interest in becoming President of the National League when that job opened in 1986.
-The role eventually went to Yale University President A. Bartlett Giamatti, who also became the Commissioner of baseball in 1989.
-In a nationally televised interview on NBC, after Giamatti accepted the job of NL President, Marv Albert jokingly asked Herzog if he would be interested in the job opening for President of Yale University.
+The role eventually went to Yale University President A. Bartlett Giamatti, who was promoted to be the Commissioner of baseball in 1989.
+In a nationally televised interview on NBC, after Giamatti accepted the job of NL President, Marv Albert jokingly asked Herzog if he would be interested in the job opening for president of Yale University.
 Herzog replied, "Well, you're trying to be funny now, Marv.
 I don't think that's funny at all."

-Both Herzog and ex-Florida Marlins World Series winning manager Jim Leyland were candidates to become manager of the Boston Red Sox following the 1996 season.
+Both Herzog and Jim Leyland were candidates to become manager of the Boston Red Sox following the 1996 season.
 Both rejected offers from the Red Sox, so the team hired Jimy Williams instead.

+Managerial record and legacy

 Herzog was elected to the Baseball Hall of Fame by the Veterans' Committee on December 7, 2009, receiving 14 of a possible 16 votes.

-Hall of Fame

-Herzog was elected to the baseball Hall of Fame in 2010, and inducted that July 25.

-In addition, the Cardinals retired the number '24', which he wore during his managerial tenure with the club, in his honor on July 31, following his induction.
+The Cardinals retired the jersey number 24, which he wore during his managerial tenure with the club, following his induction.
 Rick Ankiel was the last Cardinal to wear number 24.